The Park and Recreation Department provides programs and

-the Commission for Accredication of Park and Recreation Agencies), which would make Tulsa the first municipality park system in Oklahoma to be CAPRA accredited.
-Ranger Rick has several animal pals who have hidden caches in eight parks!
+the Commission for Accredication of Park and Recreation Agencies (CAPRA), which makes Tulsa the first municipality park system in Oklahoma to be CAPRA accredited.

+Ranger Rick has several animal pals who have hidden caches in several parks!
 Can you find them all?
 Many renovations are continuing in Tulsa Parks.
 Read more